Meet Avtar, 57 years old.

 Chapati.
 Turns out I can live happily without it!
 If I want a chapati, I just eat low carb naan and LivLife bread, instead.

-Did you have hesitations about starting the diet?
+Did you have hesitations about starting?

 I didn't think I'd stick with it.
 I thought I'd get hungry like I usually did, and new habits would fizzle out.